dirakx1/ai/SupervisedUnsupervisedLearning.md

 * univariate linnear regression
 #### Cost function
 * A linear function of the type f = wx + b (w, b parameters or weights)
-* the goal is to minimize that cost function
+* the goal is to minimize that cost function (this is done via gradient descent)

 ### Classification
 * Types of breast tumors (benigne or malignant)